zdravkov/kendo-docs/api/wrappers/jsp/grid/toolbaritem.md

 ### template `String`

-The template which is used to render the command.
+The template which renders the command.
 Be default renders a button.

 #### Example
     <kendo:grid-toolbarItem template="template">